Simple yet effective tips to help you hold efficient virtual board meetings now and into the coming year.

 Your board meetings can be one of your greatest assets or one of your biggest headaches.
 Start planning now, and use these virtual tips to have successful virtual board meetings in 2020.

-Tirrah Switzer, Product Marketing, Membership, Community Brands Watch the on-demand webinar with Tirrah Switzer on how to convince your board to keep (or secure) your technology budget.
+Tirrah Switzer, Product Marketing, Membership, Momentive Software Watch the on-demand webinar with Tirrah Switzer on how to convince your board to keep (or secure) your technology budget.

 Interested in learning more about getting your board on board?
 Here are a few additional resources: